 Not such untouched land. . .

 For more than 200 years, Maasai pastoralists migrated large distances with their precious cattle and left the landscape to recover between periods of grazing.
-This was much to the advantage of the wild plains game.
+This was much to the advantage of the wildlife of the plains.
 But this conservation role has been fully appreciated only quite recently.

 The Maasai ’empire’

 The Maasai of East Africa are the descendants of Nilotic people.
 They moved south in the wake of the desertification of the Saharan ranges.
 These Maasai speakers used to control about 60% of what is now called Kenya.
 They spread out in all directions from the Great Rift Valley, into Uganda and into Tanzania.
 However, the Maasai were not looked after when they were ousted from their ancestral lands, (in order to create the wildlife sanctuaries).

 The Government saw these cattle-keepers as hooligans in the 1950s.
 And the present authorities still see them as stubborn and anachronistic.
 Tourism has brought their communities mixed benefits and, unfortunately, a very unequal distribution of the economic rewards.

 Increased competition for scarce resources between increasing populations of both wild animals and people is causing friction.
 New thinking is that the only way forward is to reconnect the needs of the wildlife with those of local communities.
 So we need to recover the old interdependence.
 It’s increasingly clear that some of the best managed wildlife sanctuaries are Maasai-owned.

 Get a closer picture

 One of the best ways you can support both the threatened culture of the Maasai, as well as wildlife, is to spend time in one of the Game Controlled Areas in Tanzania.
 Or one of the Wildlife Conservancies in Kenya adajacent to the Mara National Park.
 Here you will be able to see cattle and game co-existing.
 And talk to the Maasai about the future as they see it. . .